 Arriving on the Denver scene just a few years ago, Jon Wirtz has since performed for millions of people both locally and nationally.
 Over the past 10 years he has performed mainly as a sideman, having worked with Grammy winning producers Malcolm Burn and John Macy, and shared the stage with artists including Jacob Fred Jazz Odyssey, Robbie Krieger (The Doors), Melissa Etheridge, Joe Bonner, Big Head Todd and the Monsters, Matt Morris, Charlie Sexton and even Justin Timberlake.
 In addition to performing with Matt Morris on “The Late Show with David Letterman,” Wirtz has also appeared on “CBS Early Morning Show,” “Ellen” (the Ellen DeGeneres Show), and “Lopez Tonight” (George Lopez).
-For the past 5 years he has studied under Art Lande, an internationally respected jazz educator and Grammy nominated pianist/composer.
-In 2011 and 2012, Jon Wirtz & The Debut was nominated as a finalist in the national Telluride Jazz Competition; in 2013, Wirtz was nominated as one of the best Denver artists for the Best of the Westword Showcase in the jazz category.
+For years he has studied under Art Lande, an internationally respected jazz educator and Grammy nominated pianist/composer.
+In 2011 and 2012, Jon Wirtz & The Debut was nominated as a finalist in the national Telluride Jazz Competition; in 2013 and 2014, Wirtz was nominated as one of the best Denver artists for the Best of the Westword Showcase in the jazz category.